-The overall problem we're addressing in the next two lectures is to control the complexity of large systems with many small procedures that handle several types of data.
+The overall problem we're addressing this week is to control the complexity of large systems with many small procedures that handle several types of data.
 We are building toward the idea of object-oriented programming, which many people see as the ultimate solution to this problem, and which we discuss for two weeks starting next week.